The new member of the family has 4 legs

-All dogs do needs, they need to stay in psycho-physical health daily, and they live many years, and they get older!
+All dogs need to be in good physical and mental health every day, and they live many years, and they get older!

-So what!
-Few questions that as a test can help us to understand if we are ready to welcome a dog in his own family.
+So!
+A few questions that as a test can help us figure out if we are ready to welcome a dog into your family.

 Does the whole family agree to take a dog?

-Over time will also be the most reluctant to have to occupy and relate to the family dog.
+Over time it will happen even to the most reluctant to have to take care of and relate with the family dog.